SysBioChalmers/Human-GEM/data/testResults/README.md

 Cell-line specific GEMs are constructed with tINIT2 for DLD1, GBM, HCT116, HeLa and RPE1 cell lines.
 Then, the `metabolicTasks_Essential.txt` list of tasks is used to identify essential genes in each of these models.
 The predicted gene essentiality is compared to results from a high-throughput CRISPR-Cas9 screen for identifying genes that affect fitness.
 Only the summary statistics of this comparison are kept.

 ### Model QC checks
 `code/test/qcModelChecks.py` (the `Model QC checks` workflow) runs the structural checks in one place.
 Each check writes a detailed, diff-friendly CSV so whatever is wrong is spelled out in a committed file, not only in the workflow log.
-The checks are of two kinds.

-**Build gates** (a finding fails the build; the model is broken):
+**Build gates** (a finding fails the build; the model is unusable):

 - `qc_duplicate_keys.csv`: duplicate keys inside a metabolite/reaction/gene `!!omap` entry (two `name` fields, the same metabolite twice in a stoichiometry).
 RAVEN tolerates these, but `cobra.io.load_yaml_model` then raises a bare `AssertionError` with no location; the CSV names the entry, key and line numbers.
+The model cannot be loaded, so this stops the run.
+- `qc_growth_blockers.csv`: when the model cannot produce biomass under its default constraints, the biomass precursors that cannot be made (empty when growth is fine).

+**Reports** (written to CSV and tracked with a delta versus the target branch; they do not fail the build, but a rising count shows as a regression in the comment):

 - `qc_empty_reactions.csv`: reactions with no metabolites.
 - `qc_annotation_consistency.csv`: the model and its annotation tables (`reactions.tsv` / `metabolites.tsv` / `genes.tsv`) disagree, a deprecated identifier is used, or the `spontaneous` column is not numeric.
-- `qc_growth_blockers.csv`: when the model cannot produce biomass under its default constraints, the biomass precursors that cannot be made (empty when growth is fine).

-**Reports** (tracked with a delta versus the target branch; they do not fail the build):

 - `qc_metabolite_completeness.csv`: metabolites without a chemical formula or without a charge.
 Such metabolites are silently skipped by the mass/charge balance test, so tracking them keeps that test meaningful.
 - `qc_reaction_sanity.csv`: reactions with invalid flux bounds (`lb > ub` or outside +/-1000) or GPR issues (genes not annotated in `genes.tsv`, or a boundary reaction with a gene rule).
 - `qc_duplicate_reactions.csv`: reactions with identical stoichiometry (the strict "truly identical" duplicate).
 Near-duplicates (reverse direction, different coefficients, different electron carriers) are the remit of the MACAW `duplicate_test` above.